What Does Palliative Care Mean and When Is It Time to Seek It?

 • Dignified end-of-life care

-Palliative care teams include professionals.
-For example, counsellors and social workers.
-These people are trained to provide emotional and psychosocial support.
+Your palliative care team is made up of professionals.
+This will include counsellors and social workers.
+These people are ready to provide the best emotional and psychosocial support.

 Palliative care is especially important for those in the terminal stages.
 It offers a dignified and compassionate approach to end-of-life care.

 This may involve hospice care.
-This is a specialised form of palliative care for those with a prognosis of six months or less to live.
+It's a specialised form of palliative care.
+It's for those with a prognosis of six months or less to live.

 Who Provides Palliative Care?